Alfonso Munk ’96

 Munk has a bachelor’s degree in business and hospitality administration from Cornell University, and a Master of Business Administration from the Wharton School of the University of Pennsylvania with a concentration in finance and real estate.
 He is a member of the Urban Land Institute (ULI) Global Exchange Council.
 Munk is a Spanish citizen and speaks Spanish, English, French, and Portuguese fluently.

-Munk serves on the executive committee of the Zell-Lurie Real Estate Center at the Wharton School, University of Pennsylvania; the advisory board of the Center for Real Estate and Finance at the Cornell Nolan School of Hotel Administration, Cornell SC Johnson College of Business; the advisory board of the University of Miami School of Business Administration’s real estate programs; and the board of trustees of Gulliver Schools.
+Munk serves on the executive committee of the Zell-Lurie Real Estate Center at the Wharton School, University of Pennsylvania; the advisory board of the Center for Real Estate and Finance at the Cornell Peter and Stephanie Nolan School of Hotel Administration, Cornell SC Johnson College of Business; the advisory board of the University of Miami School of Business Administration’s real estate programs; and the board of trustees of Gulliver Schools.